rahulsavani/pelican_homepage/content/pages/index.rst

 **Research Interests:** Game Theory, Algorithms & Complexity, Machine Learning, Automated Trading, Agent-Based Modelling

-I am a Professor in the Department of Computer Science at the University of Liverpool.
+I am a Professor in the Department of Computer Science at the University of Liverpool; I am also a Visiting Researcher at the `Alan Turing Institute <https://www.turing.ac.uk/>`_.
 I work on problems at the interface of game theory/economics/finance and computer science.
 I have worked extensively on equilibrium computation for game-theoretic models of strategic interaction, recently focusing also on multi-agent reinforcement learning.